AlexanderOlivares/Widget-Grid/readme.md

 * set alarm
 * classic timer up
 * contdown timer
-2. weather app
+2. weather app (openweathermap.com API)
 * get your local weather
 * search any US city
 * see upcoming hourly weather
 3. calculator
 4. notepad
 ---
 the perfect tool to have open on your secondary monitor when doing coding challenges!